oeminaga/CystoImageClassification/README.md

     ./install_packages.sh
 ```

-- To Run, there are two options:
+- To Run, there are two options:</br>
 -- Process a folder with cystoscopy videos
 ```
 run_exp.sh